What counts as a workers compensation claim?

 – None

-– Domestic servants, if there are less than two regularly employed in a private home for 40 hours or less per week
+– Domestic servants, if there are fewer than two regularly employed in a private home for 40 hours or less per week

 – Household employees and workers of private unincorporated farms